-So, it’s important to compare each Sapphire card’s benefits carefully and choose the card best for you.**
+So, it’s important to compare each Sapphire card’s benefits carefully and choose the card best for you.

 Chase’s definition for what counts as travel is quite generous.
-So, in addition to flights, hotels, and car rentals, the $300 credit is good for things like highway tolls, commuter transportation, taxis, and parking expenses.
+In addition to flights, hotels, and car rentals, the $300 credit is good for things like highway tolls, taxis, parking expenses, and commuter transportation like subways and trains.

-Cardholders get free Priority Pass membership which has over 1k airport lounges across the globe offering amenities like free drinks. snacks/food, wifi, and more.
-The membership also allows travel companions to join cardholders in the lounges for free.
+Cardholders get free Priority Pass membership, which has over 1k airport lounges across the globe offering amenities like free drinks. snacks/food, wifi, and more.
+The membership also allows up to 2 travel companions to join cardholders in the lounges for free.

 Step 2- Choose 1 of the Freedom Cards

-The Freedom card offers 5% or 5x the points for every dollar spent within specific bonus categories.
+The original Freedom card offers 5% or 5x the points for every dollar spent within specific bonus categories.
 These categories rotate each quarter and cap out at $6k for the year or $1,500 per quarter.
 All other purchases earn 1% or 1 point per dollar.